30cl/remote-pc-power-on/readme.md

 All actions are intergrated in [Home Assistant](https://www.home-assistant.io/)

-# Who to build it
+# How to build it

 This requires 3 things
 - Compile and upload code to a micro controller